 Teen Slang to Watch Out For

-While the words above definitely shouldn't send you tripping, there are some versions of teen slang that parents should be aware of.
-Drug references, cruel behavior and slang to refer to having sex are all things you want to be tuned into.
+While the words above definitely shouldn't alarm you, there are some versions of teen slang that parents should be aware of.
+Drug references, cruel behavior, and slang that refer to having sex are all things you want to be tuned into.

 This is another word that has been around for a while, but thanks to Miley Cyrus crooning about her and her friend "Molly," teens have discovered a whole new meaning.
 According to NIDA for Teens, Molly is a term that stands for the drug MDMA.
-It is a dangerous party drug.
 If you hear your child referencing "Molly," pay close attention.
 Every teen surveyed for this article knew exactly what a Molly was and had heard the term before.

-Example sentence: "She took a Molly at the party."
+Example sentence: "She took Molly at the party."

 Netflix and Chill

 This is code for having sex with someone or hooking up.
-If your teen uses this phrase, pay careful attention to what she's really saying.
+If your teen uses this phrase, they are most likely discussing sex.

 Example sentence: "I'm going over to Jeremy's to Netflix and chill."

-This means porn and if you hear your teen talking about pron, it is probably time to have a conversation about the dangers of viewing porn, addiction to it and your personal concerns with this issue.
+This means porn.
+If you hear your teen talking about pron, it is probably time to have a conversation about sexuality and safe sex.

 Example sentence: "Let's chill and pron."

-If you hear your teen saying this phrase, then it's probably time to have a conversation about underage drinking and never driving drunk or with someone who has been drinking.
+If you hear your teen saying this phrase, then it's probably time to have a conversation about drinking, drug use, and drunk driving.
 This phrase means to be drunk or high.
 However, it can also mean excitement or full of adrenaline.

-Example sentence: "I got completely turnt up last night at the party."
+Example sentence: "I got completely turnt last night at the party."